-This book is intended for anyone who needs to install and use vSphere PowerCLI.
-This documentation is written for administrators and developers who are familiar with virtual machine technology and Windows PowerShell:
+This guide is intended for anyone who wants to install and use PowerCLI.
+This documentation is written for administrators and developers who are familiar with virtual machine technology and Windows PowerShell.

-- Basic administrators can use cmdlets included in vSphere PowerCLI to manage their vSphere and vCloud Director infrastructure from the command line. - Advanced administrators can develop PowerShell scripts that can be reused by other administrators or integrated into other applications. - Developers can use vSphere PowerCLI views to create .NET applications for managing vSphere objects.
+- Basic administrators can use cmdlets included in PowerCLI to manage their vSphere, VMware Site Recovery Manager, vSphere Automation SDK, vCloud Director, vSphere Update Manager, vRealize Operations Manager, VMware Horizon, NSX-T, VMware HCX, and VMware Cloud on AWS infrastructure from the command line. - Advanced administrators can develop PowerShell scripts that other administrators can reuse or integrate into other applications.